Sv443-Network/UserUtils/README.md

 ```

 A class that manages listeners that are called when elements at given selectors are found in the DOM.
-This is useful for userscripts that need to wait for elements to be added to the DOM at an indeterminate point in time before they can be interacted with.
+It is useful for userscripts that need to wait for elements to be added to the DOM at an indeterminate point in time before they can be interacted with.
+By default, it uses the MutationObserver API to observe for any element changes, and as such is highly customizable, but can also be configured to run on a fixed interval.

 The constructor takes a `baseElement`, which is a parent of the elements you want to observe.
 If a selector string is passed instead, it will be used to find the element.